pmbhumkar/cowin-pushbullet/README.md

 * fake-headers
 	* Install using `pip3 install fake-headers`

-_Note: Added requirements.py file that can be used to complete dependencies installation_
+_Note: Added requirements.txt file that can be used to complete dependencies installation_
 `pip3 install -r requirements.txt`